vaido-world/7daystodie-dedicated-server/README.md

 ## `memcl` command in the in-game `F1` command line seems to regenerate some the spawning of the zombies.

+## Remember to set MaxZombies in the serverconfig.xml to 650, same can be done to the MaxAnimals.

 ## Monitoring the activity of the 7dtd server.
 Type `top` into the ssh terminal and look at the CPU usage.
 The CPU usage is percentage sum of multicore.
 Press `1` on a keyboard to get the information about general usage of CPU cores.